UniversalDependencies/docs/_hy/pos/VERB.md

 Note that the `VERB` tag covers main verbs _(content verbs)_, but it does not cover _auxiliary verbs_ and _copulas,_ for which there is the [AUX]() tag.
 See the description of `AUX` for more information on the borderline between `VERB` and `AUX`.

 Armenian verbs can take the following morphological forms:

 - Infinitive (this is the citation form),
+- Gerundive (shares properties of verbs and nouns),
-- Finite verb (indicative, imperative, subjunctive and conditional forms; necessitative is constructed periphrastically),
+- Finite verb (indicative, imperative, subjunctive and conditional forms; necessitative is constructed periphrastically, connegative forms),
-- Resultative, processual, imperfective, future-I, perfect and negative participles (used to construct (secondary) complex tenses and moods),
+- Resultative, processual, imperfective, future-I, perfect participles (used to construct (secondary) complex tenses and moods),
 - Converb (also called adverbial participle).

-There are participial forms (subject, future-II) that are tagged as adjectives ([ADJ]()) rather than verbs.
+There are participial forms (_verbal adjectives_) that are tagged as verbs rather than adjectives ([ADJ]()).
+See below for examples.

-Infinitves behave similarly to nouns ([NOUN]()) and are used as such.
-Depending on context, they may be tagged as either `VERB` or `NOUN`.

 ### Examples